shapeshed/counter/README.md

 ## Credits

-There are quite a few libraries used in the demo.
+There are quite a few tecnologies and libraries used in the demo.
 Thank you!

 * [socket.io][1]
 * [stylus][2]